tmarkec/take_a_hike/README.md

 ### Colour Scheme
-For this site I decide to keep the main color scheme very simple, with the text either being white or black while some background colours varies (orange for footer, grey for post cards, white as background accross the pages).
+For this site, I decide to keep the main color scheme very simple, with the text either being white or black with background of certain cards and the footer beeing orange while the rest of the background is white.
-I did also have some buttons like the login, signup, logout, delete, update buttons which were coloured according to the standards(delete = red colour etc...).
+I did also have some buttons like the login, signup, logout, delete and update  which were colored according to the standards

 <!-- ![colour scheme](readme-docs/images/color-scheme.jpg)
 - - -  -->